flexatone/present-df-typing/doc/pycon-2025/slides.md

 <!-- NOTE: this is tested on slidev 0.50, 0.51 did not work!

-TODO: start with some interesting and compelling examples define / replace concretize
 Point out how strange TaggedRecord is
 Pydantic / Panderra: show how these are insufficient